ParedesGab/PP5-heritage-housing-issues/README.md

 will analyze housing records from Ames, Iowa, to uncover crucial correlations through data visualization and a predictive regression model in this region.

-    🔸 Discover which house attributes most significantly influence sale prices!
+    🔸 Discover which house attributes most significantly influence Sale Prices!

-    🔸 Visualize the total value of your 4 inherited houses!
+    🔸 Discover the total value of your 4 inherited houses!

     🔸 Predict the value of any other house in the Ames area!